sromku/android-simple-facebook/README.md

 #### All
 Show dialog with a list of all your friends.
-Call for `invite(Activity, String, OnInviteListener)` The `String` is the message to be shown in the invintation.
+Call for `invite(Activity, String, OnInviteListener)` The `String` is the message to be shown in the invitation.
 ``` java
 mSimpleFacebook.invite(MainActivity.this, "I invite you to use this app", onInviteListener);
 ```